Elagir/Analizuj/README.md

     producent=Cersanit

-List of spreadsheet workbooks being processed
+List of spreadsheet workbooks being processed (workbooks count from 0)

     workbooks=3

-Columns numbers on the spreadsheet beeing processed (column start from 0)
+Columns numbers on the spreadsheet beeing processed (columns count from 0)

 First is for Kod producenta (katalogowy), second Opis asortymentu, third Cena producenta (katalogowa)